james-s-roche/data-visualization/README.md

 - **dash** — Web framework for interactive apps
 - **pandas** — Data manipulation and analysis
 - **plotly** — Interactive graphing library
+- **scipy** — Scientific computing (for Spearman correlations)

-See `requirements.txt` for pinned versions.
+See `requirements.txt` for dependency list.

 ## Tips & Tricks

+**General:**
-- **Numeric Column Threshold** — Columns with ≤ 20 unique values are treated as categorical for better plot selection
+- **Numeric Column Threshold** — Columns with ≤ 20 unique values are treated as categorical.
+Feel free to modify **def infer_column_types()**
-- **Empty Dropdowns** — If Y or Size dropdowns appear empty, the selected plot type may not support that parameter
-- **Custom CSS** — Modify `app.layout` in `dash_plotter.py` to customize styles
-- **Production Deployment** — For production, use a WSGI server like Gunicorn: `gunicorn app:server`

-## Troubleshooting

-**ModuleNotFoundError: No module named 'dash'**
-- Ensure dependencies are installed: `pip install -r requirements.txt`

-**Port 8050 already in use**
-- Change the port in the last line of `dash_plotter.py`:
+- **Custom Port** — For running both apps simultaneously or multiple instances.
+Change the port by modifying the `app.run()` call:
   ```python
   app.run(debug=True, port=8051)
   ```
+- **Production Deployment** — Use Gunicorn: `gunicorn app:server`

+**EDA Dashboard:**
+- **Correlations Tab** — Spearman is better for non-linear relationships; Pearson is better for linear relationships
+- **Data Table Tab** — Click column headers to sort; use the search box to filter rows.
+Numeric accepts filters or exact values or <, <=, >, >=
+- **Missing Values** — The Inspector shows missing value % clearly; check all columns before analysis.
+Useful for imputation.

+**Dash Plotter:**
+- **Empty Dropdowns** — If controls are empty, the plot type may not support that parameter,
+- **Color by Category** — Use the Color dropdown to add a third dimension to scatter plots
+## Troubleshooting

+**ModuleNotFoundError: No module named 'dash' (or 'scipy', 'plotly', etc.)**
+- Ensure you've created and activated a virtual environment
+- Run: `pip install -r requirements.txt`

+**Port 8050 already in use**
+- Kill the process on port 8050, or
+- Change the port: `app.run(debug=True, port=8051)`
+- Or find which process is using it: `lsof -i :8050` (macOS/Linux)

-**Upload not working**
+**CSV Upload not working**
+- Check that your file is UTF-8 encoded
-- Ensure the file is a valid CSV (UTF-8 encoding recommended)
+- Ensure the first row contains column headers
-- Check browser console for detailed error messages
+- Check browser console (F12) for error details

+**EDA Dashboard — Correlation tab shows "Need at least 2 numeric columns"**
+- Your dataset may have only 1 numeric column or mostly categorical data
+- Use the Inspector tab to check column types

+**Slow performance with large datasets**
+- DataTable pagination is set to 20 rows per page; adjust in `eda_dashboard.py` if needed
+- Consider downsampling very large CSV files before upload
+- TODO: test and implement WebGL

 ## Contributing

-Feel free to fork and submit pull requests!
 Ideas for enhancements:
-- Save/download plots as PNG or SVG
-- Add data filtering and aggregation options
-- Support for other file formats (Excel, JSON, etc.)
+- Support for Excel, JSON, Parquet file formats
+- Outlier detection and removal tools
+- Data quality report (duplicates, missing patterns, etc.)
+- Distribution comparison across multiple columns
+- Export plots as PNG/SVG
+- Data validation and cleaning tools
-- Advanced statistics and regression lines
+- Add regression lines to scatter plots
+- Column correlation filtering (hide weak correlations)
+- Support for factor plots for higher dimensionality visualization
+- Support for aggregations
+- Export code used generate plot for use elsewhere
+- Additional plot types (heatmaps, 3D, marginal distributions)
+- Better support for time series data

 ## License

 This project is open source.
-Feel free to use and modify as needed.
+Feel free to use, modify, and share!

 ---

-**Built with** ❤️ **using Dash, Plotly, and Pandas**
+**Built with  Dash, Plotly, Pandas, and Scipy**